Coherent control of ionization via stabilization by resonant pulse pairs: Theory

 As explained in Ref.~\cite{olofsson_photoelectron_2023} the extent to which one of the dressed states can be stabilized depends on the polarization of the light, since this determines the number of partial waves that are accessible for the photoelectron.
 Physically, the reduction in ionization rate will be smaller if the interference is not destructive for all partial waves simultaneously.
 For a given initial $s$-orbital, such as from the ground states of hydrogen $1s$ or helium $1s^2$ ${^1S_0}$, the dipole selection rules for circular polarization allow only $d$-wave photoelectrons in two-photon ionization, while both $s$- and $d$-wave photoelectrons are allowed for linear polarization.
 This explains the differences between linear and circular polarization for the dressed-state ionization curves in Fig. \ref{fig:rates}, where a local minimum in $\Gamma_+$ at a non-zero intensity is present for circular polarization.
 In contrast, $\Gamma_+$ has no local minimum for linear polarization, but it is suppressed relative to $\Gamma_-$.
 For hydrogen, the intensity at which the minimum occurs is beyond the perturbative approach of effective Hamiltonian theory, as pointed out in Ref.~\cite{olofsson_photoelectron_2023}, but revealed here by non-perturbative quasienergy calculations.
 In the case of helium, we present both CIS results, which incorporate the fact that helium consists of two electrons, and single-active electron (SAE) results, based on two different effective one-electron potentials,

 with $r_0 = 1.07147$ a.u.\ and $r_1 = 0.83072$ a.u.\ \cite{richter_strong-field_2024}, and

 with $\beta = 27/8$ a.u.$^{-1}$\ \cite{hartree_He_pot}.
-While the SAE approach qualitatively reproduces the minimum in ionization rate from the $\ket{+}$ state, its position in intensity is higher by a factor of 6, compared to the two-electron calculation (CIS).
+While the SAE approach qualitatively reproduces the minimum in the ionization rate from the $\ket{+}$ state, its position in intensity is higher by a factor of 6, compared to the two-electron calculation (CIS).
 Surprisingly, this shows that {\it many-body effects} are essential for a quantitative description of the dressed-atom stabilization phenomenon.
 We attribute a part of the difference between the CIS and SAE results to the fact that the ground state orbital is doubly occupied with spin singlet symmetry.
-In TDCIS, this leads to an extra factor of $\sqrt{2}$ in the equations of motion for the dipole excitation from the ground state to the excited states \cite{greenmanImplementationPRA2010}, increasing the corresponding ionization rate by a factor of $2$.
-The same phenomenon also leads to $\sqrt{2}$ times faster Rabi oscillations in TDCIS compared to SAE, but it does not alter the ionization rate from the excited state.
-We refer the reader to the Appendix for a more detailed numerical study of the gauge invariance of the ionization rates in the full calculation and its dependence on state truncation.
+In TDCIS, this leads to an extra factor of $\sqrt{2}$ in the equations of motion for the dipole excitation from the ground state to the excited states \cite{greenmanImplementationPRA2010}, \EdvinUpdate{see App.\ \ref{app:sqrt} for a derivation of this fact}, increasing the corresponding ionization rate by a factor of $2$.
+This is a simple statistical factor due to the fact that either of the two electrons (spin up or down) can be ionized and contribute to the total rate.
+The same phenomenon also leads to $\sqrt{2}$ times faster Rabi oscillations in TDCIS compared to SAE, but it does not alter the ionization rate from the excited state. \EdvinUpdate{Another potential source of discrepancy between the models could be the shape of the radial orbitals, which will affect the values of the dipole matrix elements.} We refer the reader to App.\ \ref{app:gau_inv} for a more detailed numerical study of the gauge invariance of the ionization rates in the full calculation and its dependence on state truncation.